lacker/seticore/README.md

 On Ubuntu 20 there's a `bitshuffle` package that may just work if you install it along with the `libhdf5-dev` package.

-## Checking that it works on your machine
+## Compiling on your machine

-To check if your installation is okay:
+If you are installing on your own machine, try:

 ```
 ./make.sh